jstromsoe/reach-docs/docs/Reach/software-development/software-development.md

 * **logs** directory is the default path for storing RTKLIB output and raw data logs
 * A hidden **.reach** directory that a save file **rtk_state**

-<font color="red">It is very important not to change anything in these directories, as the software relies on the current structure.</font>
+<font color="red">It is very important not to change anything in these directories, as the software relies on the created directory structure.</font>

 #### Working with RTKLIB without ReachView

 If you wish, you can disable ReachView by disabling the start-up service called **reach-setup**.
 To do this, run `sudo systemctl disable reach-setup.service`.
 However, this will also disable the WiFi setup.

-The main workflow for working with RTKLIB is the same as with any other Linux platform
+The main workflow for working with RTKLIB is the same as with any other Linux platform.

+Most of the information is laid out in [RTKLIB docs](http://www.rtklib.com/rtklib_document.htm).

 ###### Setting up Rover

-To use Rover mode, you need to run **rtkrcv** binary located inside `/home/reach/RTKLIB/app/rtkrcv/gcc/`
+To use Rover mode, you need to run **rtkrcv** binary located inside `/home/reach/RTKLIB/app/rtkrcv/gcc/`.

 **Rtkrcv** relies on configuration files usually stored in `/home/reach/RTKLIB/app/rtkrcv/`.
 You can find a couple of Reach-ready **rtkrcv** configuration files for reference inside `/home/reach/ReachView/rtklib_configs`.